City council elections won at one-stop

 At the end of the 13-day early-voting period, Evans was ahead of Willis by 331 votes.
 Early voting this year made up nearly 66 percent of the total votes, officials said.

-In the District 2 race between four candidates, incumbent Drew Williamson was re-elected with 909 votes, or 47.7 percent of the total tally.
-Finishing behind Williamson was Frank Evans, who received 617 votes or 32 percent; Brain Gainey at third with 305 votes or 16 percent; and George Medlock with 65 votes or 3 percent.
+The District 2 race was between four candidates, incumbent Drew Williamson was re-elected with 909 votes, or 47.7 percent of the total tally.
+Finishing behind Williamson was Frank Evans, who received 617 votes or 32 percent; Brain Gainey in third with 305 votes or 16 percent; and George Medlock with 65 votes or 3 percent.

 Williamson’s vote total after early voting was 547, compared to Evans’ 424 and Gainey’s 176.